 “The attitude of the current Liberal government is that we should do everything possible to avoid giving offence, being critical, and therefore by extension, not take a stand … and push back against things that obviously go against our interests and our values,” he told The Epoch Times.

-“I would suggest that that policy of appeasement—of accepting outrageous interferences in our sovereignty that no other country would accept—that that makes us more vulnerable to further attacks.”
+“I would suggest that that is a policy of appeasement—of accepting outrageous interferences in our sovereignty that no other country would accept—and that makes us more vulnerable to further attacks.”

 The Epoch Times contacted the Minister of Public Safety‘s office requesting comment, but received no response.

 The CSSA at McMaster was recently stripped of its official club status by the student union due to its alleged links to the Chinese Consulate.

 The Tibet-related free speech suppression incident Genuis cited involved Chemi Lhamo, an outspoken activist against China’s human rights abuses in Tibet.
 After she was elected president of U of T Scarborough’s student union, Lhamo faced an organized campaign of online attacks, receiving thousands of hateful comments, including death threats.